Supporting the Next Generation of Middle Class Workers

 Supporting the Next Generation of Middle Class Workers Français

-TORONTO, June 3, 2019 /CNW/ - Canada's continued prosperity depends on young Canadians launching meaningful careers.
+OTTAWA, June 6, 2019 /CNW/ - Canada's continued prosperity depends on young Canadians launching meaningful careers.
 By helping them gain the skills and experience they need for a fair chance at success, we are investing in our greatest asset—our people.

+The Government of Canada is committed to helping young Canadians get the jobs they need to succeed now and into the future.
+Since November 2015 Canadians have created almost 100,000 new jobs for young Canadians.
+The Government has made significant investments in Budget 2016 in the Canada Summer Jobs program and continued these investments through the following investments.

-Today the Honourable Patty Hajdu, Minister of Employment Workforce Development and Labour, announced the launch of the Youth and Employment and Skills Strategy (YESS).
-This new strategy will provide more flexible employment services and enhanced supports for all young Canadians.
+Today the Honourable Jean Yves Duclos, Minister of Families Children and Social Development announced the new Youth Employment and Skills Strategy (YESS) that builds on this success.
+The modernized YESS, will provide more flexible employment services and enhanced supports for all young Canadians.
 It will help youth develop the skills and gain the experience they need to successfully transition into the labour market and ensure that no one is left behind.

-While at an event with the Canadian Mentoring Partnership, part of Big Brothers Big Sisters Canada, Minister Hajdu also announced they will receive more than $6M in funding from Employment and Social Development Canada (ESDC) toward initiatives aimed at connecting young people with mentors who can help facilitate their understanding of the labour market, build resilience and support them as they begin their careers.

-The Minister also launched a Call for Proposals for Employment and Social Development funding under the YESS from organizations that help young people overcome barriers to employment.
-The Call will be open from June 3 to July 26, 2019.
+While at the Youth Now Farm, Minister Duclos also reiterated the Call for Proposals for Employment and Social Development funding under the YESS from organizations that help young people overcome barriers to employment.
+The Call will be open until July 26, 2019.

 Quotes

-"The strategy builds on the success of the Youth Employment Strategy to support the next generation of the middle class.
-Young Canadians are talented, ambitious and hard-working, but getting a strong start in the workforce can be challenging for many.
-The Youth Employment and Skills Strategy will make it easier for young people to transition from the classroom to the workforce, including those facing barriers.
+"The new Youth Employment and Skills Strategy builds on the success of the Youth Employment Strategy to support the next generation of the middle class.
+The new Strategy will make it easier for young people to transition from the classroom to the workforce, including those facing barriers.
 It is part of our plan to ensure that everyone has a fair chance at success."

 – The Honourable Patty Hajdu, Minister of Employment, Workforce Development and Labour